Many paths to a cyber career

 To get a job in the cybersecurity field, there are no prerequisites requiring you have engineering degrees, industry certifications, coding skills or even technical chops.
 While it doesn’t hurt, there are plenty of cyber jobs that require none of that.

-Those interested in cyber jobs should search the National for Cybersecurity Education website and scan through the different specialty areas and occupations.
+Those interested in cyber jobs should search the National Initiative for Cybersecurity Education website and scan through the different specialty areas and occupations.
 Here are some of the jobs that you’ll see:

 How can a company really know how effective their network and device security controls are against a skilled attacker?
 How do they know if they’ve got holes and exploitable vulnerabilities in their system?
 They hire pen testers.